Starignus/PythonPractise/Session2/3-RPI_to_Arduino.md

 Once uploaded you will see the LED on pin 13 blink.

-**Note:** If /dev/ttyACM0 doesn't work, you can find out in which serial port your Arduino is plugged by unpluggin it from the RPi.
+**Note:** If /dev/ttyACM0 doesn't work, you can find out in which serial port your Arduino is plugged by unplugging it from the RPi.
 Then on the Rpi terminal type:

 ```bash
 ls /dev/tty*